tfdevel/done_ratio_via_time/README.md

 ## About

-This plugin allows to compute issue done ratio via estimated/spent time ratio.
+This plugin allows computing issue done ratio via estimated/spent time ratio.

 **Goal**

 The plugin is useful if you use real work hours for estimated efforts and accurately register spent efforts in hours.
-In this case estimated and spent hours ratio could show almost real progress of work.
-And you don’t need to keep it in mind or use Excel to get information of real progress and to show it to a customer.
+In this case, estimated and spent hours ratio could show the almost real progress of work.
+And you don’t need to keep it in mind or use Excel to get information on real progress and to show it to a customer.

-For example, if you have estimated work for 40 h and you have already spent 20 h and you have not met any hidden problems and still believe that rest of work would take for 20 h then you are at a middle of work (50% done ratio).
-If you have found hidden obstacle for implementing this task and now you think that you need 80 h total, then you should set new estimation and issue done ration would be 25%.
+For example, if you have estimated work for 40h and you have already spent 20h and you have not met any hidden problems and still believe that rest of work would take for 20h then you are at a middle of work (50% done ratio).
+If you have found a hidden obstacle for implementing this task and now you think that you need 80h total, then you should set new estimation and issue done ration would be 25%.
 For automating such cases this plugin was developed.

 ## Features
 1. Different computing modes: